Key stage 1

 - water and milk

 Sugar isn’t the only issue for dental health.
 Acidic drinks such as fizzy drinks (even ‘diet’ ones), squash and fruit juice can also damage teeth by a process called erosion.
 As with sugary stuff, the best protection plan is to keep acidic drinks for mealtimes.

 Milk and water are the only drinks recommended by dentists for between meals.

 Did you know?

 Dental health is improving in Northern Ireland.
-By the time they leave primary school, around half of our children have twice the average level of tooth decay, down from three quarters 10 years ago.
+By the time they leave primary school, around half of our children have tooth decay, down from three quarters ten years ago.
 But this is still too many!